 Bernese Mountain Dog

-The Bernese Mountain Dog, known for its striking appearance and gentle nature, originates from the Swiss Alps.
-These dogs were initially bred as farm workers, capable of herding cattle and pulling carts.
-In Australia, Bernese Mountain Dogs have gained popularity due to their friendly demeanor and adaptability to family life.
+The Bernese Mountain Dog, known for its striking appearance and gentle demeanor, is a large breed that originated in Switzerland.
+They were initially bred as working dogs for farmers, assisting with herding cattle and pulling carts.
+In Australia, the Bernese Mountain Dog is cherished for its friendly nature and adaptability, making it a popular family pet.

 Large